laradicp/SCP/README.md

 Different strategies were tested to solve this problem:

-- Feasibility checking using binary and iterative searches with trivial, combinatorial (here called "algorithm") and heuristic bounds;
+- Feasibility checking using binary and iterative searches with trivial, combinatorial and heuristic bounds;
-- Pure optimization model.
+- Optimization model based on jobs (F1);
+- Optimization model based on families of jobs to reduce symmetries (F2).

 ### Contributors
 - Lara di Cavalcanti Pontes